 The contract with Linden Accountants is regulated by the Parliamentary authorities.
 At the end of each calendar year, through her Paying Agent, Molly provides a detailed reconciliation of the monies received for Parliamentary Assistance to the European Parliament.
 These are reviewed by the Parliamentary authorities and formally signed off if correct.

 Molly’s team is currently made up of eight people, some working full time and some working part time:

 South West staff

 Media Officer – based in Exeter/Bristol (30 hours a week)

-Two Regional Liaison Officers (each working 15 hours a week)
+Regional Liaison Officer (Devon and Cornwall, 15 hours a week)